ms-ati/docile/README.md

 ## Releasing

-To make a new release of `Dile` to [RubyGems](https://rubygems.org/gems/docile), first install the release dependencies (e.g. `rake`) as follows:
+To make a new release of `Docile` to [RubyGems](https://rubygems.org/gems/docile), first install the release dependencies (e.g. `rake`) as follows: